DanteHealy/Thinking_Hats/README.md

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/assets/documentation/test/index-html.jpg)

 1. Navbar - Allows the User fast and convenient navigation between the pages:
     a.
-Toggler with links to each page
+Responsive toggler with links to each page
     b.
-A logo comprising of some text and a white hat
+A logo comprising of some text and a white hat, when in mobile mode the icon moves with the menu (this is a deliberate design feature)

 2. PowerPoint instruction video allows the user to get an immediate overview of the purpose of the Six Thinking Hats framework:
     a.
 Overview of the Six Thinking Hats framework